Lisa C. Klein

 Lisa C. Klein (born December 7, 1951) is an American engineer.
 She is a distinguished professor of engineering at Rutgers University in New Jersey.
 In 1977, she became the first female faculty member in the Rutgers School of Engineering.
 She is the director of the graduate program in the Department of Materials Science and Engineering.

 Biography

 Early life and education

 Klein was born in Wilmington, Delaware, on December 7, 1951.
 She earned a B.S. in metallurgy in 1973 and a Ph.D. in ceramics in 1976, both from the Massachusetts Institute of Technology.

 Career

 Klein was the first female faculty member in the Rutgers School of Engineering (1977) and the first female faculty member elevated to the professor II rank, equivalent to distinguished professor status (1993).

-Klein has been a visiting scientist at Sandia National Laboratories in Albuquerque, New Mexico; University of Grenoble, France; and Hebrew University of Jerusalem, Israel.
+Klein has been a visiting scientist at Sandia National Laboratories in Albuquerque, New Mexico; University of Grenoble, France; and Hebrew University of Jerusalem.
 She has been an editor of the Journal of the American Ceramic Society since 1998.
 From 1993 to 2010, she served as co-editor of the Journal of Sol-Gel Science and Technology.